SoftUni-Internal/interactive-content/EN/12-Exam-tests/02-Problem.md

  # Commands

 There are several commands, which control the business logic of the application.

 They are stated below.

 ## CreateDriver Command

 **Parameters:**

-- **driverName - String**
+- **driverName - string**

 **Functionality:**